 Copy a staff user on the Form Acknowledgement Email when it is sent to the constituent.
 You must enable the form acknowledgement email.
 This will BCC the email addresses in this box with the Form Acknowledgement Email.
 More information on the Survey Acknowledgement Email is available here.
 When you have completed the basic settings for your custom form/survey, click Next to begin creating your survey.

 Once you have filled out the basic information for your custom form, you can create the content of the form itself.
-Under the Survey Form section, click New Page to start from scratch with a blank page or click Copy Page to use a page you've already created from another custom form.
+Under the Pages section, click New Page to start from scratch with a blank page or click Copy Page to use a page you've already created from another custom form.

 Clicking New Page will open the form builder to a blank page.